trng/dstcmdlauncher/README.md

 Configuration file will be created in the current folder.

-Put your token to cluster_token.txt inside cluster folder.
+Put your token to cluster_token.txt inside cluster folder (you will be prompted to do this during first run).

 (Generate token here: https://accounts.klei.com/login?goto=https://accounts.klei.com/account/game/servers?game=DontStarveTogether)

 ## Advanced usage
 Create empty folder.
 Create shortcut to `StartDSTwithParams.cmd` within this folder.
 Edit shortcut and set working dir to this folder.
 Run `StartDSTwithParams.cmd` via shortcut.
-All necessary filese/folders will be created within this folder.
+All necessary files/folders will be created within this folder.

 Also - you can specify config file name in the command line via shortcut (for example - on desktop).